Office Tour Checklist: Don’t Forget to Inspect These Items

 Modern conference room with table, chairs, windows, and projector screen.

-Business owners and executives often tour offices focused only on aesthetics and vision – the views, the lobby, the “wow factor.”
-But as their broker, I see them missing crucial practical problems that could cost them later.
-Things like poor HVAC, inadequate power, or awkward layouts can make or break your tenant experience..
+Business owners and executives often tour offices focused only on aesthetics and vision – Midtown Manhattan offices with impressive skyline views, the lobby, the “wow factor.”
+But as a tenant rep broker, I see them overlook crucial practical issues that can cost them later.
+Things like poor HVAC, inadequate power, or awkward layouts can make or break your tenant experience.

 So, I wrote down the 5 things I wish every business owner would look at when touring spaces.
-Call it a cheat sheet or an office tour checklist.
+Call it a cheat sheet or a Manhattan office tour and relocation checklist.
 Whether you’re working with me, another broker, or searching solo, my goal is to help you build a framework that helps you evaluate spaces thoroughly and confidently.
 You want an office that meets your team’s needs—not a place that causes headaches six months down the line.

 1. Carefully Check Common Areas and Your Demised Space

-When touring office space in NYC, don’t just focus on your potential private office – the building common areas can make or break your daily work experience.
+When touring NYC office space for lease, don’t just focus on your potential private offices vs open layouts – the building common areas can make or break your daily work experience.
 Think about it: you and your team will walk through the lobby, use the elevators, and share bathrooms every single day.
 These spaces reveal the true story of how well the building is managed.

 Picture starting your workday: you want a well-staffed security desk, smooth-running elevators, and clean, ADA-compliant bathrooms that work for everyone on your team.
 Modern LED lighting and proper HVAC throughout the building (not just window units) can significantly impact comfort and productivity.